IgniteUI/igniteui-docfx/en/components/general/localization.md

 ### Load localized resources from npm package

-To localize an application for one of the available in the `igniteui-angular-i18n` package languages, the most straight forward approach is to:
+You can localize an application in one of the languages available in the `igniteui-angular-i18n` package like this:

-Install the package first:

-`npm install igniteui-angular-i18n --save-dev`
+Install the package by executing `npm install igniteui-angular-i18n --save-dev`

-Then import the resource strings for the desired language and call the `changei18n` function passing the corresponding resource object:
+Import the resource strings for the desired language and call the `changei18n()` function passing the corresponding resource object:

 ```typescript
 // app.component.ts